cyberphone/D-CBOR/README.md

 __Q:__ Does D-CBOR affect decoders?<br>
 __A:__ Yes, advanced decoder/encoder designs typically use a single class to represent a specific type.
-Deterministic serialization makes instances of such objects behave identically (_including serialization_), regardless if they are created programmatically or are the result of a decoding process.
+Deterministic serialization makes instances of such objects behave identically, regardless if they are created programmatically or are the result of a decoding process.
 All in the name of symmetry 😁